Ultimate Family Road Trip Guide: Jordan

+This ultimate family road trip guide of Jordan covers everything in between Amman and Aqaba.
 Amman is the capital of Jordan and if you came here by plane, you’ve most likely arrived at the Queen Alia International airport of Amman.
-The only other option being Aqaba.
+The only other option is Aqaba.
 The start of your road trip can be either one.
 But my tip is to start in Amman.
-That way you’ll save the best for (almost) last: Petra.
+That way you’ll end the trip with a short beach vacay in Aqaba.

-In Amman you will experience traditional and cultural aspects of the Middle East but with a modern twist.
-You should definitely visit the Amman Citadel, the souqs in downtown Amman and the Al Hussein Public Park.
-I really enjoyed Amman, maybe also because it was our first time ever in a Middle Eastern city.
+We really enjoyed Amman, maybe also because it was our first time ever in a Middle Eastern city.
 It could be a slight culture shock for the kids.
-The smells, the clothing, the language and the bustling traffic: it’s all very different from Europe or North America.
-So don’t do too much on your first day and they’ll ease into it easily.
+The smells, the clothing, the language and the bustling traffic: it’s all very different from Europe or Northern America.
+Just don’t overdo it on your first day and they’ll ease into it easily.

 You can find Qasr Al-Kharanah about 60 km from capital Amman.
 This desert castle was never a castle to begin with.
 It appears to have been used as a caravansarai.
 It was build in 710 AD (as that’s the year that you can read in the graffito in one of the upper rooms).
 The building is a square with a large open area in the middle and small corner towers.
 It’s a two level building made of limestone.
 The building suffered damage from earthquakes but was restored in the late 70s.

 If you enjoyed Qasr Al-Kharanah, you will definitely enjoy this qasr.
 It was built around the same time as Al-Kharanah but used for a different purpose.
 It was a hammam.
 This building is very well-preserved and you will find lovely murals inside the reception hall and the bath complex.
 It is no surprise that this complex is a UNESCO World Heritage Site.